vfrunza/GPLAG-Plagerism-Detection/README.md

 7. In `Program.cs` I've left a sample of test cases you can run.
 Simply comment out/in the files you wish to run.
 8. Press F5 to run the project.

+Data files are found in data.
+All test source code is in the folder `Data/src/A2016/Z1/Z1`.

+To view the D3.js visualization, you must copy the exported .csv file from visual studio's bin folder and place it in the repository's root and open index.html.
+Note: most browsers block javascript from opening local folders, you'll have to desable this protection in your broswer for this to work.

 ## Project

 This project was for COSC 329 Learning Analytics.
 In this project I used [this](https://ieee-dataport.org/open-access/programming-homework-dataset-plagiarism-detection) dataset compiled by Vedran Ljubovic for sample assignments submitted by students.
 Along with code samples, this dataset also contains a file called `ground-truth-static-anon.txt` which contains a list of Plagiarism cases based on code similarity.
 An example snippet is shown below: